fonnesbeck/git_tutorial/git.md

 ![fit](images/git-freshly-made-github-repo.png)

-^ Our local repository still contains our earlier work on `mars.txt`, but the remote repository on GitHub doesn't contain any files yet
+^ Our local repository still contains our earlier work on `diary.txt`, but the remote repository on GitHub doesn't contain any files yet

 ---